martinez-jorge/jxmartinez/content/talk/uh-tableau-user-group/index.md

 The info button can be incorporated to any dashboard to give your users more detail about the data they are seeing.
 We use the info button above.
 Feel free to right click and save the image above for your dashboards.

 If you want to include a different info button or any other image of your choice, I recommend using an .PNG image with a transparent background.
-You can tell if the image has a transparent background if it has a light white and gray checkered background like the one below:
+You can tell if the image has a transparent background if it has a light checkered background like the one below:

 ![Transparent](/talk/uh-tableau-user-group/index_files/transparent.png)